Spiced Slow Cooker Whole Chicken (or Instant Pot)

 - Check with an instant-read thermometer in the thigh to see if it’s reached 165 degrees.
 If not, reseal and cook another 5 minutes, doing a quick release at the end this time.

-"I made this chicken today and it was wonderful."
+“I made this chicken today and it was wonderful.” -Janelle

-"My husband and I thought that was the best crockpot chicken we've ever had, very moist and tender, and so flavorful."
+“My husband and I thought that was the best crockpot chicken we’ve ever had, very moist and tender, and so flavorful.” -Shirlee

-Slow Cooker Spiced Whole Chicken (OR Instant Pot)
+Spiced Slow Cooker Whole Chicken (OR Instant Pot)

 Ingredients

-- 4 to 5 pound whole chicken
+- 4 to 5 pound whole chicken, depending on size of your cooker

 - 1 teaspoon paprika